-The publication "Bee Culture" provides a list of common beekeeping assocations and publications at the link below.
+The American Beekeeping Federation provides a list of common beekeeping associations and publications at the link below.

 Please contact your local beekeeping association.
 You can find a list of associations in your area by clicking on the link below, then searching under your state.